pkpinto/viennaRNA/README.md

 folder.

 Tests are available to run in the test folder.
 Simply run "python -m unittest discover" from the project root.
-These are installed in the procedure above.
+These are not installed in the procedure above.